 Collingswood is a somewhat small borough located in the state of New Jersey.
-With a population of 14,000 people and five constituent neighborhoods, Collingswood is the 141st largest community in New Jersey.
-Much of the housing stock in Collingswood was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 13,884 people and five constituent neighborhoods, Collingswood is the 141st largest community in New Jersey.
+Collingswood has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Collingswood is a decidedly white-collar borough, with fully 87.33% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Collingswood is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Collingswood who work in teaching (12.99%), management occupations (10.93%), and office and administrative support (10.75%).
+Collingswood is a decidedly white-collar borough, with fully 90.29% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Collingswood is a borough of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Collingswood who work in teaching (13.26%), office and administrative support (11.90%), and management occupations (11.70%).

 Also of interest is that Collingswood has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Collingswood is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.